gkarthik/mygeneinfo-jsclient/readme.md

 #Simple Client for mygene.info in javascript.

-Right now I only included a very simple query.
+The client is right now only processing a simple query of the form http://mygene.info/query?q=*query*.
 Should expand further to specify other parameters such as limit as well.

 Library for pretty view used is prettyPrint.js.
 Github repo - <https://github.com/padolsey/prettyPrint.js>